codio/site/source/docs/quickstart/edusetup.html.md

 The file should be a CSV file with the following fields present : email (required), full name, user name, class.

-Only the email fields is required.
+Only the email field is required.
 If your school uses internal user names for students then we advise using this.
 You can also specify the class that a student belongs to.

 ## Teacher Support Functionality
 In June 2015, we will be releasing a comprehensive set of features that allow teachers to fully manage their student classes and